-- Introduction of schemes, such as Pradhan Mantri Awas Yojana (PMAY), Swacch Bharat Abhiyan and Smart Cities Mission - Streamlining of existing schemes, e.g., Atal Mission for Rejuvenation and Urban Transformation (AMRUT), clubbing four major irrigation schemes under Pradhan Mantri Krishi Sinchai Yojana (PMKSY) - Introduction of HAM (hybrid annuity model) in road construction - Payment of 75% of arbitration claims to private players against a bank guarantee - Awarding national-highway projects only after 80-90% of the required land is in possession of the government - Launching of schemes to help developers improve cash flow and repay debt, such as rescheduling premiums in road projects and permitting developers to offload stake in build-operate-transfer projects.
+- Introduction of schemes, such as Pradhan Mantri Awas Yojana (PMAY), Swacch Bharat Abhiyan and Smart Cities Mission - Introduction of HAM (hybrid annuity model) in road construction - Payment of 75% of arbitration claims to private players against a bank guarantee - Awarding national-highway projects only after 80-90% of the required land is in possession of the government - Launching of schemes to help developers improve cash flow and repay debt, such as rescheduling premiums in road projects and permitting developers to offload stake in build-operate-transfer projects. - Subsuming all infrastructure projects under the National Infrastructure pipeline (NIP) - Launching the National monetization pipeline (NMP) to aid the financing of the NIP - Introducing faster payment of bills submitted to the government authorities this, Rs 3.72 lakh crore will be through budgetary support, with the remainder from internal and extra budgetary resources.

-The total budgetary allocation on capital expenditure in infrastructure for FY2021-22 saw a 20% rise over the revised estimates for FY 2020-21 to Rs 5.64 lakh crore with roads and railways being the biggest beneficiaries.
-Of this, Rs 2.58 lakh crore will be through budgetary support, with the remainder from internal and extra budgetary resources.
+The total budgetary allocation on capital expenditure in infrastructure for FY2022-23 saw a 10% rise over the revised estimates for FY 2021-22 to Rs 5.87 lakh crore with roads and railways being the biggest beneficiaries.
+Of